5and5/BO2-Remix/README.md

 * Mark 2 probability increased from 33% to 50%

 ### Buildables
-* Buildables can be built with get parts
 * All parts are given at the start of the game
 * Increased buildable buy distance
 * Buildables can be built without looking at them